 The Detroit Region offers three passenger border crossings into Canada.
-For information on documentation regarding crossing the border, visit read the U.S. Custom’s and Border Protection brochure Know Before You Go.
+For information on documentation regarding crossing the border read the U.S. Custom’s and Border Protection brochure Know Before You Go.

-- The Ambassador Bridge – Located in Southwest Detroit, the bridge is North American’s busiest border crossing.
+- The Ambassador Bridge – Located in Southwest Detroit, the bridge is North America’s busiest border crossing.

-- Blue Water Bridge – Connect Port Huron to Sarnia, Ontario.
+- Blue Water Bridge – Connects Port Huron to Sarnia, Ontario.

 - Two full-service terminals, a liquid-bulk terminal and a bulk facility and a single-dock facility which can handle up to 10 ocean-going vessels at a time.